 Hey, it is hot enough for ya?
-When you’ve exhausted the sprinklers, museums and other ways to stay cool during the sizzling hot days of summer, it’s time to bring out the big guns.
+When you’ve exhausted the sprinklers, free pools, museums and other ways to stay cool during the sizzling hot days of summer, it’s time to bring out the big guns.
 Nothing beats the heat quite like a float on a lazy river or a thrilling ride down a water slide.
 The cool relief of a water park is closer than you think.
 Here are our picks for the best outdoor water parks near NYC!
 (Like your water parks climate controlled?
-Check out these indoor waterpark spots!)
+Check out these indoor water park spots!)

 Camelbeach Mountain Waterpark